 Aside from their slightly above average price, It’s well liked by many people who thought it did an efficient job and at excellent value for money.
 Some people use it for casual walking, others think It makes good shoes for long distance running.

-Other than changing your shoes, you should also incorporate recovery exercise after your run.
-One of the easiest way to relax you calf after running is doing SMR(self-myofascial release), using foam roller is one of the best way to do it.
+Other than changing your shoes, you should also incorporate recovery exercises after your run.
+One of the easiest ways to relax your calf after running is doing SMR(self-myofascial release), using a foam roller is one of the best ways to do it.